A Treatise on Differential Geometry and its role in Relativity Theory: Curves in a plane

 This gives at least one root of $\epsilon$ equal to zero implying that the plane passes through $P$.
 Let us choose ${a_i}^{'}$s such that

 Then eq.\,(\ref{3.28}) gives at least two roots of $\epsilon$ equal to zero implying that the plane meets the curve at $P$ in at least two contiguous points (\textit{i.e.}, is of contact of order at least one).
-It may be noted that the plane now passes through the tangent at $P$.\\\\ Let $x^{i''}$ be not proportional to $x^{i'}$ at $P$.
-We choose ${a_i}$'s such that we also have
+It may be noted that the plane now passes through the tangent at $P$.\\